mizuho1998/webpack_template/README.md

 JavaScript development envitonment useing webpack.

-First, you execute a command 'npm init'.
+First, you execute a command 'npm install'.
 Then create source file in src flder.